The Bank of England raised interest rates for the 14th consecutive time in August, and the cost of borrowing is currently at 5.25%.

 Here are some things to consider:

 - You don’t have to use all of your pension pot to buy an annuity.
-You could use part of your pension to generate a regular and secure income and then access the rest via drawdown.
+One strategy is to use part of your pension to generate a regular and secure income and then access the rest via drawdown.
 This can give you more flexibility over how you take income from your pot and means you aren’t locked into one product or strategy.

 - You can only access your pension from age 55 but that doesn’t mean you have to buy an annuity straight away.
-You may prefer to use drawdown to begin with, and buy an annuity later.
+You may prefer to use drawdown to begin with and buy an annuity as you get older.
 It’s worth noting that the older you are, the better the annuity rate so it may be worth waiting, although no-one can predict how long they will live.

 - Be careful about how much annuity income you take.
 Annuity income is taxable, so it may affect any potential income-tax bill depending on money you are getting from other assets such as a buy-to-let.

 - Don’t just accept the annuity rate offered to you by your pension provider – always shop around for the best rate.
 Use the free annuity comparison tool from the government-backed MoneyHelper service to help find the best rate.